 Asparagus can be grown in almost every state of the U.S. It is even grown in areas of Hawaii that lack the frost to force the plants into dormancy.
 The following is what you need to know to have a successful crop of this beloved perennial vegetable.
 We cover choosing the location to enjoying your harvest and everything in between.

 Location!
 Location!
 Location!

-When choosing the location for your asparagus bed, think and plan carefully.
-Being a perennial, your asparagus bed will most likely be producing for a minimum of 15 years.
+When choosing the location for your asparagus bed, give it some careful thought.
+Being a perennial, your asparagus bed will most likely be around for at 15 years.
 Take a walk around your property at different times of the day, noting the sunny and shaded areas.